sizovs/sizovs.github.io/about.md

 ---

 From time to time I contribute to open-source.
 I built a number of OSS projects such as [dev.events](https://dev.events), [PipelinR](https://github.com/sizovs/pipelinr), [mustread.tech](https://mustread.tech), and [dev.tube](https://dev.tube).
-Some of them have become quite popular, others are discontinued.
+Some of them have become super popular, others have been discontinued.

 ---

-I'm also a certified Enterprise Architect (OCEA), CSM, CSPO, PMP, and an ICF coach.
+I am a certified Enterprise Architect (OCEA), CSM, CSPO, PMP, and an ICF coach.
 I also hold a CS degree in programming and engineering management.
-But it doesn't really matter anyway.
+But it doesn’t really matter anyway.